Approaching our last hour in Argentina. Photo by Nathan Sharp.

 I like it!
 Very good!
 Nathan replied.

-And while conditions were harsh, we never wanted for convenient, fuel-free camp fare, as we had in previous locales.
+While the weather was unrelenting, we never wanted for convenient, fuel-free camp fare, as we had in previous locales.
 At any bodega in the Aysén region, few and far between though they were, we could stock up on vacuum-sealed charcuterie and sliced cheese, flour tortillas, bakery buns, bags of gerkin pickles, and little bottles of dijon.
 Fresh produce, however, was difficult to come by on either side of Patagonia, and we were lucky to find an onion or an overripe tomato in the markets.

 ✻